Horatio Woodman Martin

 Sarah and William lived not just in Cadiz Township as a whole, but at a spot very near the tiny hamlet of Cadiz itself.
 This community, though platted in 1846, never did grow into a true village and it faded to invisibility after a couple of decades.
 Even in its heyday it appears that the only “town” businesses it ever had were its post office and a store operated by early settler David Cline, Sr. out of a room in his home.
 While Cadiz existed, the entire population was insular and tight-knit.
 Eliza and Wilson established their lives in close proximity to their parents, and it seems this led to enough “togetherness” between Wilson and his sister-in-law that Laura was conceived.
-Naturally the fall-out of this must have been a great deal of uproar in the extended family.
+The fall-out could only have involved a great deal of uproar in the extended family.
 Not surprisingly, Wilson Hart soon vanished from the scene.
 Inasmuch as he does not seem to appear in the 1870 census nor any thereafter, either he ran far away and changed his name, or he died -- and one has to wonder if his death might have been at the hands of an irate father-in-law!
 If there was such violence, however, it has left no trace in surviving documents.
 Wilson was still in Cadiz in the spring of 1867, because he fathered his third child with Eliza at that point, Frank E. Hart, born in January, 1868.
 It is safe to say he was out of both sisters’ lives by no later than the following year, whether by death or flight.
 Eliza married David Stine 18 November 1868.
 They established a household near Lena in Stephenson County, IL (though they spent a sojourn in the 1870s in Iowa -- perhaps Eliza wished to get away from the gossip).
 In addition to completing the upbringing of Eliza’s children Lena, Bell, and Frank Hart, the couple had two children together.
 The same wedding day, 18 November 1868, Martha Ann Ostrander married Martin Fuller.
 They, too, moved to Stephenson County and had several children together, the first being Hattie E. Fuller, born in 1870.
 By the end of the decade they went on to Nora, Jo Daviess County, where they would remain long-term.

 Laura must have been part of Martha’s household during much of her childhood, and this is how she became known as Laura Fuller.
 Strangely, Laura does not appear as an occupant of Martha and Martin Fuller’s home in the 1870 census.
 It could be her presence was viewed with a certain amount of embarrassment and so Laura was handed off from time to time to various relatives, none of whom happened to feel it appropriate to claim to the census enumerator that she was a member of their household.
 By the end of the 1870s, as described above, Laura had become the foster child of Cassa and Quintillius C. Ward.
 Cassa was Martha and Eliza’s first cousin, a daughter of John Springer and Nancy W. Brown, the sister of Sarah Ann Brown.
 At the time of Laura’s birth, the two sisters -- Nancy Brown Springer and Sarah Brown Ostrander-- and their respective families were living right next door to each other in Cadiz.
 Cassa (named for her grandmother, Cassandra Clearwater) no doubt spent time caring for her cousin’s baby and developed a bond with her at that time.
 Later, after Cassa married Q.C.
 Ward (an event that occurred 8 November 1868, just ten days before her cousins’ weddings) and their union proved to be childless, Laura would have become a way for Cassa and Q.C. to experience the satisfaction of raising a child, while at the same time allowing Martha to distance herself from the living evidence of her indiscretion.